liek51/civet/docs/civet_XML.md

     <filelist id="..." in_dir="..." pattern="..." foreach_id="..."/>

 The pattern will be processed as if by Python's `re.match()` function, against all files in the specified directory.
+NOTE: this pattern is not a shell wildcard expression.
+For example, the pattern attribute to match all .txt files would not be `"*.txt"`, but instead would be `".*\.txt$"`.

 A `<filelist>` can also be passed as a parameter: